 Ingredients

-- ⅔ cup gluten-free flour blend, such as King Arthur Measure for Measure, Namaste Perfect Blend, Bob's Red Mill 1:1, or Cup4Cup multipurpose
+- ⅔ cup gluten-free flour blend, tested with: King Arthur Measure for Measure, Namaste Perfect Blend, Bob's Red Mill 1:1, and Cup4Cup multipurpose flour.

 - ½ cup yellow cornmeal